-- a. the supplier has the right or obligation to substitute the asset only on or after a particular date or the occurrence of a specified event; - b. the supplier would benefit economically from the exercise of its right only on the occurrence of a future event that, at inception of the contract, is not considered likely to occur; or - c. the supplier has the right or obligation to substitute the asset only for repairs and maintenance, if the asset is not operating properly or if a technical upgrade becomes available.
+- a. the supplier has a right or an obligation to substitute the asset only on or after either a particular date or the occurrence of a specified event; - b. the supplier would benefit economically from the exercise of its right only on the occurrence of a future event that, at inception of the contract, is not considered likely to occur; or - c. the supplier has a right or an obligation to substitute the asset only for repairs and maintenance, if the asset is not operating properly or if a technical upgrade becomes available.

 Paragraph B17 notes that the costs of substitution are more likely to exceed the associated benefits when the asset is located at the customer's premises or elsewhere.
-Paragraph B19 requires the customer to presume that a supplier's substitution right is not substantive if the customer cannot readily determine whether the supplier has a substantive substitution right.

-Paragraph BC113 of the Basis for Conclusions on IFRS 16 explains the IASB's rationale in developing the requirements on substitution rights and states that 'the IASB's intention in including [these requirements] is to differentiate between:
+Paragraphs BC112-BC115 of the Basis for Conclusions on IFRS 16 explain the IASB's rationale in developing the requirements on substitution rights.
+Paragraph BC113 states that 'the IASB's intention in including [these requirements] is to differentiate between: